bradyjoslin/encrypt-workers-kv/README.md

 ## Logic Flow

-An overview of the logical steps used for encryption and decryption in `crypto.js`.
+An overview of the logical steps used for encryption and decryption in `crypto.ts`.

 **Encryption:**